anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

  Also started looking at location 1 (QC 4 and 5 for the moment easily derived from obis-qc, can do more checks at once) To start the test part as the writing proceeds.

+ ## 07/12/2020

+Building a pipeline to start with a real DwCA file, it is based on dwcaprocessor, and calls the quality controls by category.
+It then creates a QC field for each record with the corresponding error bitmask.
+For the moment, one record at the time, calling the worms service for taxomony.
+The first experience looking at a full file is tat this is SLOW, must try with batches.

+### TODO: Clean the code, write test cases and write more tests.
+Also must think at way to optimize.